-£ 600 units from 23 April $\times \pounds 9.00$ per unit 5,400 1,000 units from 10 April $\times$ £8.60 per unit 8,600 100 units from opening stock $\times$ £8.80 per unit 880 Total 14,880 1.3 Answer: (A)
+£ 600 units from 23 April $\times \pounds 9.00$ per unit 5,400 1,000 units from 10 April \times £8.60 per unit 8,600 100 units from opening inventory $\times \pounds 8.80$ per unit 880 Total 14,880

-Using FIFO, the stock will be valued at the latest prices paid for the items.
-If stock turnover is high, then the items in stock will have been purchased fairly recently.
+Using FIFO, the inventory will be valued at the latest prices paid for the items.
+If inventory turnover is high, then the items in stores will have been purchased fairly recently.
 Therefore, they will be valued at prices which are close to current purchase prices.

-FIFO uses the price of the oldest items in stock.
+FIFO charges cost of production with the price of the oldest items in stores.
 When prices are rising, the charges made to product costs lag behind current prices.
 Product costs and charges to cost of sales are therefore understated and profits are overstated.

 LIFO charges the latest prices to cost of sales.
 Therefore, during a period of rising prices the LIFO method will produce a higher cost of sales and a lower profit.
-Since stock is valued using the older prices, the LIFO closing stock values will be lower.
+Since inventory is valued using the older prices, the LIFO closing inventory values will be lower.